earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week03/lidar-raster-intro/2017-02-01-raster04-open-lidar-raster-data-r.md

     <a href="{{ site.url }}/images/course-materials/earth-analytics/week-5/different_projections.jpg">
     <img src="{{ site.url }}/images/course-materials/earth-analytics/week-5/different_projections.jpg" alt="Maps of the United States in different projections.
 Notice the
     differences in shape associated with each different projection.
-These differences are a direct result of the calculations used to "flatten" the data onto a 2-dimensional map.
+These differences are a direct result of the calculations used to 'flatten' the data onto a 2-dimensional map.
 Source: M. Corey, opennews.org">
     </a>
     <figcaption> Maps of the United States in different projections.
 Notice the